-ITS 388C Topics in Information Technology: Application Development in C# (3) 3 hours lecture per week
+ITS 388C Topics in Information Technology: Application Development in C# (3)

 Prerequisite(s): A grade of "C" or higher in ITS 228 or a grade of "C" or higher in ITS 229AD or consent of instructor, the Information Technology Program Coordinator or the Business, Legal & Technology Education Department Chairperson.
 Comment: Letter grade only.
 ITS 388C may not be audited.
 ITS 388C may not be taken credit/no credit.